The jurisdiction of the Admiralty Court in regard to possession and co-ownership is exercised for a fourfold purpose:

 2. or of the earnings of a ship to which they may be entitled

 3. while protecting the interests of one or more co-owners as against others, to enable a ship to be employed

 4. to examine accounts between co-owners, and to apportion the earnings after such examination.

-If there is a dispute between the co-owners of any ship as explained above you have a right to arrest the ship or her sister ship under the Brussels or Geneva Conventions for ship arrests.
+If there is a dispute on possession, title, ownership, employment or earnings of a ship you have a right to arrest the ship or her sister ship under the Brussels or Geneva Conventions for ship arrests.
 If the ship or any of her sister ship is heading towards Indian territorial waters you can arrest her by obtaining an order of arrest under admiralty jurisdiction.